Chaitra-Bhat383/100-Days-of-Machine-Learning/README.md

 ## Day-2 [18-09-2021] : Regression Analysis
 * Started by solving a problem related to the previous day which involved KNN and MNIST Dataset
+* Learnt about different types of regression namely Linear Regression, Logistic Regression, Ridge Regression, Lasso Regression and Polynomial Regression.
+* Each one with their Equations and Graphs